GRANT & FUNDING OPPORTUNITIES

 Surdna Foundation: Thriving Cultures

 The Surdna Foundation seeks to foster just and sustainable communities throughout the United States.
-The Foundation’s Thriving Cultures program honors and celebrates the artistic impulse as part of community behavior and as a way to strengthen community identity and cohesion.
-Through the Thriving Cultures program, grants are provided to nonprofit organizations that address the following three lines of work: Teens Artistic Advancement, Artists Engaging in Social Change, and Community Driven Design.
-Online letters of inquiry that focus on these areas are accepted throughout the year.
+The Foundation’s Thriving Cultures program is based on a belief that communities with robust arts and culture are more cohesive and prosperous, and benefit from the diversity of their residents.
+Through the Thriving Cultures program, grants are provided to nonprofit organizations that address one of the following four categories: Teens Artistic Advancement, Artists Engaging in Social Change, Artists and Economic Development, or Community Engaged Design.
+Online letters of inquiry that focus on these categories are accepted throughout the year.
 Visit the Foundation’s website to review detailed program guidelines for each of the Foundation’s Thriving Cultures lines of work.

 Programs in Company Communities Funded